How to vote

 Refreshing absent vote identifiers

-Starting in January 2012 legislation requires the Electoral Registration Officer to conduct an annual review of every person who remains a postal ('absent') voter, and whose signature held on record is more than five years old.
+Legislation requires the Electoral Registration Officer to conduct an annual review of every person who remains a postal ('absent') voter, and whose signature held on record is more than five years old.
 These will be sent a notice in writing requiring them to provide a fresh signature if they wish to retain their postal vote.
 The notice will require the elector to supply a specimen of their signature and if this is not received within six weeks of the date of the notice their absent voting facility will be cancelled.
-The next review will be January 2013.